 Most of us are under the misconception that air conditioning improves the quality of the air we breath in.
 From an evolutionary perspective, human beings are not meant to stay indoors for long times, let alone modify the air we breathe.
-Our genetic code is so defined that we are required to breathe in fresh air.
-Our skin needs to feel the fresh air too .
+Our genetic code is so defined that we are required to breathe in the fresh air.
+Our skin needs to feel the fresh air too.

-Prolonged exposure to air conditioned spaces cause loss of moisture from the skin, making the skin more dry.
-Overtime this cause the skin to age faster.
+Prolonged exposure to air-conditioned spaces causes loss of moisture from the skin, making the skin drier.
+Over time this causes the skin to age faster.
 You may have noted having a stuffy nose or a sore throat when you wake up in an airconditioned bedroom.
 This is usually due to the mucous membranes getting irritated by the cold dry air.
-At this stage you are more vulnerable to contracting a flu, cold or other illnesses.
+At this stage, you are more vulnerable to contracting flu, cold, or other illnesses.

 Air conditioners are known for circulating air-borne diseases.
 They are notorious for circulating microorganisms and germs that cause breathing problems.
-Different types of moulds can make their home inside your AC ducts and they get circulated when the AC is switched on.
-Actress Brittany Murphy and her British screenwriter husband Simon Monjack are believed to have been killed by the toxic mould growing in their house.
+Different types of molds can make their home inside your AC ducts and they get circulated when the AC is switched on.
+Actress Brittany Murphy and her British screenwriter husband Simon Monjack are believed to have been killed by the toxic mold growing in their house.

 3. Sitting is the New Smoking

 Most of us are aware of the hazards of smoking.
-But sitting for prolonged periods – at the office desk, in front of a computer or in front of the television – creates as much health issues as smoking does.
+But sitting for prolonged periods – at the office desk, in front of a computer, or in front of the television – creates as many health issues as smoking does.

-Sitting for extended periods of time leads to the atrophy of leg and gluteal muscles.
+Sitting for extended periods of time leads to the atrophy of the leg and gluteal muscles.
 When these muscles weaken, injuries due to falls are more likely.
-Our digestive process are impaired because of our lack of movement and hunched posture.
-Poor sitting posture may leads to poor spine health by creating compression in the discs in the spine.
-This in turn leads to to premature degeneration which is quite painful.
+Our digestive processes are impaired because of our lack of movement and hunched posture.
+Poor sitting posture may lead to poor spine health by creating compression in the discs in the spine.
+This in turn leads to premature degeneration which is quite painful.

-Studies have demonstrated that sitting for prolonged periods in the office chair can lead to depression, heart disease, diabetes, varicose veins and even deep vein thrombosis.
-A deep vein thrombosis is a blood clot that forms in your legs.
-It is quite serious problem as this blood clot in the vein of the leg breaks off, it can cause a pulmonary embolism.
+Studies have demonstrated that sitting for prolonged periods in the office chair can lead to depression, heart disease, diabetes, varicose veins, and even deep vein thrombosis.
+Deep vein thrombosis is a blood clot that forms in your legs.
+It is quite a serious problem as this blood clot in the vein of the leg breaks off, it can cause a pulmonary embolism.
 This medical emergency can lead to major complications and even death.

-The problems of sitting for long periods is aggravated by the lack of physical activity during the rest of the day.
-Many of us plan to go to the gym after office or at least a walk.
-But after a long gruelling day at our office desks, we just want to go home and rest.
-So we promise ourselves – ‘ll do it for sure tomorrow.
+The problems of sitting for long periods are aggravated by the lack of physical activity during the rest of the day.
+Many of us plan to go to the gym after the office or at least for a walk.
+But after a long grueling day at our office desks, we just want to go home and rest.
+So we promise ourselves – I‘ll do it for sure tomorrow.

 4. Lack of Physical Activity